code-warrior/assignment-1--databases--cs-565--fall-2024/README.md

 ## ❖・Rules・❖

-* The tabular content in `content.md` must be included in one or more tables.
+* The tabular content in `content.md` must be included in one or more *new* tables.
+* Any tables you author must be created using a `.sql` file and must be included in `setup.sql`.
 * Carry out *all* the commands defined in `commands.sql`.
-* Any tables you create must be created via `setup.sql`.
-Thus, they must be included in a `.sql` file.
 * Do not load `commands.sql` via `setup.sql`.
-However, you can test your commands by running `SOURCE commands.sql`.
+However, you may test your commands by running `SOURCE commands.sql`.

 ---